Chanel Miller and the power of a victim’s voice

 In the video with CBS, she states, “In newspapers, my name was ‘unconscious intoxicated woman’.
 I had to force myself to relearn my real name, my identity.
 To relearn that this is not all that I am.”

-With the past few years ushering a new era for survivors of sexual misconduct, with the revelation of allegations against Harvey Weinstein and the introduction of the #MeToo movement, Miller’s memoir will be a pioneering key in the effort to shift the cultural climate towards more support for millions of women who have endured horrific attacks on their bodies.
+The past few years have ushered a new era for survivors of sexual misconduct; the revelation of allegations against Harvey Weinstein and the introduction of the #MeToo movement is proving that angry women are changing the world.
+Miller’s memoir will be a pioneering key in the effort to shift the cultural climate towards more support for millions of women who have endured horrific attacks on their bodies.

 It should seem unbelievable that in today’s day and age, we are still having to explain what consent entails and that regardless of status, wealth and power, nobody has the right to abuse or have control over another person’s body.